waste-of-kindergarten/xpython37-v0.1/python/Doc/library/functions.rst

    dictionaries as global and local namespace.
 If the *globals* dictionary is present and does not contain a value for the key ``__builtins__``, a reference to the dictionary of the built-in module :mod:`builtins` is inserted under that key before *expression* is parsed.
 This means that *expression* normally has full access to the standard :mod:`builtins` module and restricted environments are propagated.
 If the *locals* dictionary is omitted it defaults to the *globals* dictionary.
-If both dictionaries are omitted, the expression is executed in the environment where :func:`eval` is called.
+If both dictionaries are omitted, the expression is executed with the *globals* and *locals* in the environment where :func:`eval` is called.
+Note, *eval()* does not have access to the :term:`nested scopes <nested scope>` (non-locals) in the enclosing environment.

    The return value is the result of the evaluated expression.
 Syntax errors are reported as exceptions.
 Example:

       >>> x = 1